George Fisher (scientist): Early life

 He was born in Sunbury, Middlesex, England, the son of surveyor James Fisher and his wife Henrietta.
 In 1808 he became a clerk in the Westminster Fire Insurance Company, at the age of 14.
 In 1817 he entered St Catharine's College, Cambridge.

 Arctic astronomy

-In 1818 Fisher was appointed as one of two astronomers for an Arctic expedition commanded by David Buchan.
+In 1818 Fisher was appointed as one of the astronomers for David Buchan's Arctic expedition.
 His ship, HMS Dorothea, was charged to sail northwards across the pole to the Bering Strait in the belief that the polar ice had retreated.
-Fisher was provided with instruments to make scientific observations for the determination of the Earth's shape.
 The Dorothea and consort Trent reached their rendezvous at northwest Spitsbergen and set sail northwards on 7 June 1818.
 They were soon trapped and drifting helplessly in the polar ice and, after freeing themselves, returned home on 30 August.
 That was the last time Royal Navy vessels attempted to sail across the polar sea.
 Fisher's scientific data was well received and presented before the Royal Society.